Tuesday, June 22, 2010

 He had the adjacent farmhouses torn down to create enough space.
 The "Rössle" inn also had to make way in the process.
 As a replacement, Andlaw had a new inn built a little further on, which - in reference to Andlaw's coat of arms - was given the name "Zum roten Kreuz" ("To the Red Cross").

-Andlaw had an artificial lake and a canal built.
-To the west of this canal, on the Mühlenberg, a natural landscape garden was laid out - the "English Garden."
+Andlaw built an artificial lake and a canal.
+To the west of this canal, on the Mühlenberg, a natural landscape garden was laid out—the "English Garden."
 In doing so, the baron followed the model of the park in Arlesheim, Switzerland, the previous seat of the Andlaw-Birsecks.

 *